sdesyllas/RiotApi.NET/README.md

 to use in their apps.
 I hope you will like it!
 Please feel free to contribute.

 # Web UI
-[LoLUniverse](https://github.com/sdesyllas/LoLUniverse) is a separated project that utilizing this API and provides a user iterface and a prototype League of Legends web application.
+[LoLUniverse](https://github.com/sdesyllas/LoLUniverse) is a separated project that utilize this API and provides a user interface and a prototype League of Legends web application.
 The project is build in ASP.NET MVC framework and you can find it [here](https://github.com/sdesyllas/LoLUniverse).

 # Third party libraries used
 * [SimpleJson by Prabir Shrestha](https://github.com/facebook-csharp-sdk/simple-json)